 In addition, White has worked as an assistant and/or court coach for the USA Basketball Junior National Team program since 2014.

 White recently completed his fourth season in 2021-22 as the head boys basketball coach at Pace Academy in Georgia.
 This past season, he led his squad to a 25-5 record that included the Region 6AA Championship and a trip to the second round of the state tournament.
 The previous two season (2019-20, 2020-21), White led Pace to consecutive state championships in 3A and 2A, respectively, with a combined record of 56-6.
 In his first campaign in 2018-19, he led the Knights to a 20-9 overall record and the first round of the state tournament.
 White has compiled a 474-111 record (.810) in 24 seasons as a high school head coach (through 2021-22).

-In two seasons as a Georgia State assistant coach (2016-17 to 2017-18), White helped the team to an 44-24 record (.647 winning percentage), including a 24-11 campaign and NCAA Tournament appearance in 2017-18.
+Prior to Pace Academy, White was an assistant coach at Georgia State University for two seasons (2016-17 to 2017-18), where he helped the team to a 44-24 record (.647), including a 24-11 campaign and NCAA Tournament appearance in 2017-18.

-Eleven of those seasons (2005-06 to 2015-16) were as the head boys basketball coach and athletic director at Miller Grove High School in Lithonia, Georgia.
-At the helm of the Miller Grove, White went 268-60 record (.817), including six-straight state championships.
+Before Georgia State, White was a high school coach for 20 seasons (1996-97 through 2015-16).
+Eleven of those seasons (2005-06 to 2015-16) were as the head boys’ basketball coach and athletic director at Miller Grove High School in Lithonia, Georgia.
+At Miller Grove, White compiled a 268-60 record (.817), including six-straight state championships.